KristinHenry/vis.social/README.md

 * We're all human, and sometimes, we just need to express!
 	* That's cool, we all do that from time to time
 	* Try to remember to make these posts as 'Unlisted' or 'Followers Only', and not on the Local Timeline.
-	* But if all you do it sh+t-posting, maybe this isn't the instance for you.
+	* But if all you do is sh+t-posting, this isn't the instance for you.

 ### Reporting abuse and harassment
 * ToDo: write this